What "Spend-Down" Actually Means

 How far in advance should I start spend-down planning?

-Spend-down planning should ideally begin well in advance of needing Medicaid.
-Medicaid has a 60-month (5-year) look-back period in most states, examining all asset transfers made for less than fair market value.
-Transfers within this period can result in a penalty period of ineligibility.
-Planning before this look-back period is crucial to protect assets and ensure timely Medicaid eligibility for long-term care.
+Spend-down planning for Medicaid should ideally begin well in advance of needing long-term care.
+Medicaid has a 60-month (5-year) look-back period for asset transfers immediately preceding the application date.
+Transfers made for less than fair market value during this time can result in a penalty period of ineligibility.
+Starting planning before this look-back period allows for more strategic asset management and helps avoid potential delays in receiving benefits.

 See your state's Medicaid rules